An unbalanced bite not only makes speaking and chewing more difficult, it can also cause persistent jaw pain, inflammation, and headaches.

 How do I know if I need treatment?

-Get Professional Help If You are Experiencing Certain Symptoms
+Get Professional Help at Our Logan Office If You are Experiencing Certain Symptoms

 Patients diagnosed with TMD have frequent headaches from excessive tension in the jaw.
 This tension often radiates outward, causing back, shoulder, or neck pain.